John 20:17: Noli me tangere

-An important issue is why Jesus prevents Mary from touching or holding him.
-In Latin, this phrase is translated as noli me tangere.
-It is unclear why Jesus imposes this rule, especially since in John 20:27, he allows Thomas to probe his open wounds.
-It also seems somewhat contradictory to the other Gospels, Matthew 28:9 states that the women who found Jesus "came and held him by the feet, and worshipped him."
-No mention is made of Jesus disapproving.

-The passage does not make clear how Mary is touching him.
+The passage reads "touch me not": in Latin, this phrase is translated as noli me tangere.
+The words do not make clear how Mary is touching him.
 H.C.G.
-Moule speculates that she likely grabbed his arm or hand to try and verify his physical existence.
-Biblical scholar Raymond E. Brown has listed a wide array of explanations for his injunction:
+Moule speculates that she likely grabbed his arm or hand to try to verify his physical existence.

+An important issue is why Jesus prevents Mary from touching or holding him, especially since in verse 27, he allows Thomas to probe his open wounds.
+It also seems somewhat contradictory to the other Gospels: Matthew 28:9 states that the women who found Jesus "came and held him by the feet, and worshipped him", and no mention is made there of Jesus disapproving.

+Biblical scholar Raymond E. Brown has listed a wide array of explanations for this injunction: